This is the first article in the series

 }

-The next step is to accepts user input and generates a response based on that input.
-Lets move on to the not quite as classic "Hi There Bob" :-)
+The next step is to accept user input and generate a response based on that input.
+Let's move on to the not quite as classic "Hi There Bob" :-)

 hitherebob.cpp